1

 • Capsule Hotels & Hostels: ¥5,500 – ¥9,900 per night (AUD $55 - $99).
 Ideal for solo travelers looking for hyper-modern, clean amenities in central hubs like Shinjuku or Osaka’s Namba district.

-• Mid-Range Business Hotels (APA, Tokyo Inn, Daiwa Roynet): ¥23,500 – ¥32,500 per night (AUD $235 – $325).
+• Mid-Range Business Hotels (APA, Toyoko Inn, Daiwa Roynet): ¥23,500 – ¥32,500 per night (AUD $235 – $325).
 Extremely popular for couples.
 Rooms are compact but impeccably clean, featuring private bathrooms, pajamas, and high-speed Wifi.

 • Premium accommodation, Traditional Ryokans & 5-Star Luxury: ¥45,000 – ¥115,000+ per night (AUD $450 – $1,150+).
 A stay in an authentic hot-spring (onsen) resort in Hakone or Kyoto, complete with tatami mat flooring and included premium multi-course dinner, is a bucket-list experience worth splurging on at least once.

-The Great JP Pass Calculator
+The Great JR Pass Calculator

 A massive structural change occurred recently with the Japan Rail (JP) Pass pricing structure.
 Following massive price hikes across the entire nationwide rail network, the classic consecutive-day JP Pass is rarely cost-effective for standard itineraries.